tokio-rs/website/content/docs/going-deeper/streaming.md

 `[`Sink`]({{< api-url "futures" >}}/sink/trait.Sink.html) where the yielded items are frames.

-We'll implement the same line-based protocol as in the [simple server](/docs/getting-started/simple-server) guide, but this time, we will make it streaming.
+We'll implement the same line-based protocol as in the [echo server](/docs/getting-started/simple-server) guide, but this time, we will make it streaming.
 The protocol being implemented is a stream of frames, where each frame is a UTF-8 encoded string terminated by a `\n` character.
 If an empty line